Sydney-Informatics-Hub/intro-git/notebooks/07_github.md

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)

-Copy that URL from the browser, go into the local `planets` repository, and run this command:
+Copy that URL from the browser, go into the local `mean` repository, and run this command:

 ```
-git remote add origin git@github.com:vlad/planets.git
+git remote add origin git@github.com:spikelynch/mean.git
 ```

-Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.
+Make sure to use the URL for your repository rather than mine: the only difference should be your username instead of `spikelynch`.

 `origin` is a local name used to refer to the remote repository.
 It could be called anything, but `origin` is a convention that is often used by default in git